SuyashShetty16/NLP-Calculation-of-the-Minimum-Edit-Distance/README.md

 # NLP-Calculation-of-the-Minimum-Edit-Distance

+Write a code to achieve the following tasks:

 Calculate the minimum edit distance to transform the word “INTENTION” to “EXECUTION” using Levenshtein table.

 The algorithm fills in the table by considering three possible operations at each position: